Synthetixio/SIPs/SIPS/sip-keeper-system.md

 # Technical Specification
 <!--The technical specification should describe the syntax and semantics of any new feature.-->

-### Keeper Incentives Contract
+### Synthetix Keeper System Contract

-List of internal contracts have permission to notify the Keeper Incentives contract to record the keeper's address and what the performed function was to calculate and record the correct amount of token rewards.
+List of Synthetix internal contracts have permission to notify the Keeper Incentives contract to record the keeper's address and what the performed function was to calculate and record the correct amount of token rewards.

+The Keeper system contract will be upgradeable to allow for fine-tuning and upgrading how the rewards will calculated for each keeper function.

+This will mean that the accumulated rewards of each keeper will be stored separetlely from the keeper contract and the reward tokens held separately from the Synthetix keeper contract.

+Each keeper action will have an `allocation` of SNX / token rewards that will be allocated and topped up by the funding address or contract that provides the incentives for the keepr system.
+When the allocation for an action is depleted it will no longer be incentivising the particular action.

 # Test Cases
 <!--Test cases for an implementation are mandatory for SIPs but can be included with the implementation..-->